asunghong/MSIN0116-syllabus/readme.md

 I would like to make explicit some norms that I hope are wholly embraced in the classroom.
   - Treat our time in the classroom as you would meeting with the executive team or board of directors of your company.
 This means listening to and respecting the perspectives of your peers.
 It also means speaking up and disagreeing when you have a different opinion.
   - Arrive to class on time and prepared to contribute
+  - Participating in class (both speaking and listening to your colleagues) is a critical component of this module
   - Take risks with your ideas
   - Speak in class if you have a question
   - Embrace failure and the iterative nature of learning and discovery